iamjohnford/kotlin-web-site/docs/topics/tour/kotlin-tour-control-flow.md

 > If you have to choose between `if` and `when`, we recommend using `when` because it:
 > * makes your code easier to read.
 > * makes it easier to add another branch.
-> * leads to more robust and safer programs.
+> * leads to fewer mistakes in your code.
 >
 {type="note"}